rsnel/mpfaudioutils/README.md

 The BASIC commands `LOAD` and `SAVE` work in the same way.
 However, the BASIC filename (which is a decimal number from 0 to 255) is the second byte of the read filename.
 The first byte of the real filename is `0xba` for BASIC programs.
-Basic programs are expected to be loaded at `0x18e7`.
+BASIC programs are expected to be loaded at `0x18e7`.

 To record a program from your MPF, connect the 'mic' output of the MPF to the 'mic' input of the PC.
 Set the MIC gain higher if the signal does not max out